data-to-insight/ofsted-send-scrape-tool/README.md

 Generated (as ./index.html) to display a refreshed subset of the SEND results summary.

 ### Results Overview Summary
-The complete SEND overview spreadsheet, exported to the git project root ./ as an .xlsx file for ease and also accessible via a download link from the generated results page (index.html)
+The complete SEND overview spreadsheet, exported to the git project root ./ as an .xlsx file for ease and also accessible via a download link from the generated results page (index.html).

-### All CS inspections reports
+### All CSC inspections reports
-During the scrape process, because we scan all the related CS inspection pdf reports for each LA; these can be/are packaged up into tidy LA named folders (urn_LAname) within the git repo (./export_data/inspection_reports/).
+During the scrape process, because we scan all the related CSC inspection pdf reports for each LA; these can be/are packaged up into tidy LA named folders (urn_LAname) within the git repo (./export_data/inspection_reports/).
 There is a lot of data here, but if you download the entire export_data folder after the script has run, with the overview summary sheet then the local_inspection_reports column active links will work and you can then easily access each LA's previous reports all in once place via the supplied hyperlink(s). *Note:* This is currently not an option when viewing the results on the web page/Git Pages.

 ## Known Bugs
 Some LA's inspection reports have PDF encoding or inconsistent data in the published reports that is causing extraction issues & null data.
 We're working to address these, current known  issues are:
-- tbc
+- The scrape only pulls those LA's that have a published report within the revised, post 2023 framework.
+We're considering whether/how best to include those inspections based both on previous frameworks and those with a written statement of action.

 ## Imports(s)